 Painful muscle knots can cause intense pain and even inhibit your movement.
 At Charlotte Chiropractic and Rehab in Charlotte, North Carolina, Derek Maul, DC, offers dry needling to release your muscle tension in these spots and restore your mobility.
-To find out more about dry needling techniques and what they can treat, request an appointment by phone or online at Charlotte Chiropractic and Rehab today.
+To find out more about dry needling techniques and what they can treat, request an appointment by phone at Charlotte Chiropractic and Rehab today.

 Dry needling is a treatment available at Charlotte Chiropractic and Rehab to treat musculoskeletal injuries and complications.
 It can help relieve pain and restore mobility.